Anon-ICSE/ICSE-2024-ONNX/Theme2/synthetic-models/nnsmith/README.md

 # NNSmith Adapted
 The `nnsmith` folder is cloned at the following commit-id: [`8cee6f6a760a4e8b91a910462986c968aaddb01c`](https://github.com/ise-uiuc/nnsmith/tree/8cee6f6a760a4e8b91a910462986c968aaddb01c), on March 8, 2023.

+The changes we make are reflected with this `cust_gen.py` file and the `/models` folder. `cust_gen.py` is the `model_gen.py` but modified to generate *N* models with *M* nodes these models and generated and the ONNX export is tested.
+The models that are generated are defined in the `/models` folder.
+Additionally, we make changes to the `nnsmith/nnsmith/nnsmith/graph_gen.py` file we redefine the `abstract_gen` such that models will have atleast *M* nodes.

 We generate synthetic models using the following way:
 ```